coredrift/coredrift/README.md

 The seeding process is designed for the initial exploration phase of the application.
 It creates predefined users, roles, and permissions to help developers and testers understand the system's functionality.

 In addition to other users, the following have been created to facilitate manual testing during this phase of development.
 These users are particularly useful for testing features and verifying permissions.

-Below is the list of predefined users and their credentials:

 | Role              | Email                              | Password              |
 |-------------------|------------------------------------|-----------------------|